 The second step is to begin your LSAT writing sample.
 Start your intro paragraph by briefly summarizing what you’ll be discussing.
 It can go like this:

 BLZ Stores is facing an important decision for its business trajectory.
 In order to expand, the company must choose between a national plan and a regional plan.
 Ultimately, its aim is to maximize profits and ensure stability in the future.
-This is a challenging decision because one option, the national plan, offers the potential of dramatic profits.
+This is a challenging decision because one option, the national plan, offers the potential for dramatic profits.
 The other option, the regional plan, is significantly more conservative and may not produce as much profit.

 Step 3: Make Your Choice and Give Support